ubiquity6/flow-to-typescript/README.md

 Note.
 This:
 https://github.com/Kiikurage/babel-plugin-flow-to-typescript
-Looks like a better idea.
+Looks like a better idea in structure, eg: use babel.
+But i've tried it and it doesn't do the same things.
+Using both may give you most juice.

 CLI Usage
 =============